 Abstract.
-Using digital educational resources in science education is an effective way of promoting students content knowledge of complex natural processes.
-This work presents the usage of the digital educational resource CreativeLab\Sci&Math | Plate Tectonics, designed for exploring the PhETTM Plate Tectonics simulator, in the context of pre-

-- 15 service teachers (PST) education in Portugal.
-The PST' performance was analysed on the five tasks in which the DER was organized.
-Results show that the DER contributed for the successful achievement of PST of the following learning outcomes: describing the differences between the oceanic crust and continental crust regarding temperature, density, composition and thickness; associating the plate tectonic movements with their geological consequences; identifying the plate tectonic movements that cause the formation of some geological structures.
-Results also show that PST considered PhETTM Plate - 20 tectonics simulator contributed for their learning about plate tectonics.
+Using digital educational resources (DERs) in science education is an effective way of promoting students' content knowledge of complex natural processes.
+This work presents the usage of the digital educational resource CreativeLab_Sci&Math | Plate Tectonics, designed for exploring the PhETTM Plate Tectonics simulator, in the context of the education of pre-service teachers (PSTs) in Portugal.
+The performance of the PSTs was analysed based on the five tasks into which the DER was organized.
+Results show that the DER contributed to the successful achievement of the following learning outcomes for PSTs: describing the differences between the oceanic crust and continental crust regarding temperature, density, composition and thickness, associating the plate tectonic movements with their geological consequences, and identifying the plate tectonic movements that cause the formation of some geological structures.
+Results also show that PSTs considered the PhETTM Plate Tectonics simulator a contributor to their learning about plate tectonics.